opensearch-project/documentation-website/_search-plugins/searching-data/retrieve-specific-fields.md

 ## Using source filtering

-Source filtering in OpenSearch is a way to control which parts of the `_source` field are included in the search response.
+Source filtering is a way to control which parts of the `_source` field are included in the search response.
 Including only the necessary fields in the response can help reduce the amount of data transferred over the network and improve performance.

 You can include or exclude specific fields from the `_source` field in the search response using complete field names or simple wildcard patterns.
-The following example demonstrates including specific fields.
+The following example demonstrates how to include specific fields.

 1. Index your data: